material-components/material-components-android/docs/components/BottomAppBar.md

 #### Implementing bottom app bar theming

-Using theme attributes in `res/values/styles.xml` (themes all bottom app bars and FABs and affects other components):
+Use theme attributes in `res/values/styles.xml`, which applies the theme to all bottom app bars and FABs and affects other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">